TheRealSkeledan/SkeletalGamesEngineCpp/README.md

 * Haxe is planned to be in development later.

 ## Planned Future Updates
-* All of the code will be Created
+* All of the code will be created

 * C++ compiler will be added along with it